oceanprotocol/barge/README.md

 * [Docker Compose](https://docs.docker.com/compose/)
 * Linux/MacOS.
 Currently Windows OS is not supported.

-Populate the following in the `brizo.env` file:

-* All of the `AZURE_`... related variables: necessary for `Brizo` to serve consume requests.
-You will get the values if you go through the [Azure Storage tutorial in the Ocean Protocol docs](https://docs.oceanprotocol.com/tutorials/azure-for-brizo/).
+**To run as a publisher:** `Brizo` configuration must be set with valid Azure account credentials.
+This is done in the file [`brizo.env`](./brizo.env).
+Follow our tutorial [Set up Azure Storage](https://docs.oceanprotocol.com/tutorials/azure-for-brizo/) to learn how to get those credentials.

 ## Get Started

-Then bring up an instance of the whole Ocean Protocol network stack with the `start_ocean.sh` script:
+Then bring up an instance of the whole Ocean Protocol network stack with the `./start_ocean.sh` script:

 ```bash
 git clone git@github.com:oceanprotocol/docker-images.git